-Coronavirus - Dedicated phone line
+Coronavirus - Dedicated phone lines

-Irish citizens in Belgium, or who intend travelling to Belgium, who have Coronavirus (COVID-19) related travel queries not covered by our Travel Advice can call the Department of Foreign Affairs and Trade’s dedicated advice centre on +353 1 613 1733 or use the WebChat facility.
+Irish citizens in Belgium, or who intend travelling to Belgium, who have Coronavirus (COVID-19) travel related queries not covered by our Travel Advice can call the Department of Foreign Affairs and Trade’s dedicated advice centre on +353 1 613 1733 or use the WebChat facility.

 Travel Advice for Belgium

-We encourage Irish citizens in Belgium to sign up to BE-Alert to receive the latest updates directly from the Belgian authorities.
+- Sign up to BE-Alert to receive the latest updates directly from the Belgian authorities.

 The Embassy is currently operating remotely and our public office is closed, so as to support efforts in Belgium to suppress the transmission of the Coronavirus.

 The Embassy is currently focussed on providing emergency consular services only.